nagyist/tao-user-guide/src/the-basics/items/interaction-types/hottext-interaction.md

 **Step 5:** Once all the Hottext fields are activated, set in the Properties Panel to the left the minimum number of answers the test-taker can take, and the maximum.

-Setting the minimum to 0 allows the test-taker to not provide an answer.
+Setting the minimum to 0 allows the test-taker to skip the question.
 It is necessary to set the maximum to a number above zero to allow the test-taker to provide an answer.

 **Step 6:** Click Response in the blue Item header to select answers.